rcullito/yapi/README.md

 yapi checks `-pc` option or `pipe.json` file in the current working directory for pipe configuration file.
 Pipe configuration file contains information about clients which is used for remote system connections.

-Currently only ssh protocol is supported.
-For ssh clients; `address` and `username` should be defined. `password` and `keyfile` are optional and can be used individually or together.

 Here is the default `pipe.json` file.

 ```
 {